-Resolving negative feedback online should include both a public and private response, as the comments have a much larger impact if they’re left unresolved.
+Resolving negative feedback online should include both public and private responses, as the comments have a much larger impact if they’re left unresolved.
 All the major social media and online review platforms provide the opportunity for a business to respond directly to feedback, both negative and positive.

 When responding to negative feedback a business shouldn’t appear defensive or combative.
 Rather, a polite and patient response will resonate more positively with the client and the public.
 Additionally, if possible, the disgruntled client should be contacted directly to resolve the issue.
 More often than not they’ll openly express gratitude for the response.
 This also shows onlookers that the business takes care of its clients when problems arise.

 The best way of approaching negative client feedback is to resolve it before it becomes malignant.
 This is achieved with a proactive effort of uncovering client pain points at their earliest stages and putting systems in place to address these issues.
 Oftentimes detractors never express disgruntlement openly.
 One day everything is hunky-dory, it seems, and the next they up ‘n leave.
 What’s that all about?
 Truth is, the majority of clients don’t make an abrupt decision to defect.
 Rather, their discontent is left to fester until the breaking point.
 This period of time between initial discontent and defection is the window of opportunity for businesses to fix client issues before it’s too late.